VisTrails/VisTrails/doc/usersguide/wrapping.rst

 Class wrapping
 --------------

 There is no straightforward mapping from Classes to Modules.
 Classes can have constructor arguments, attrubutes, and methods.
-The different types can all be put in the same module, or split up with separate modules for class constructors (``ClassSpec``), attribute inspectors (``ClassSpec``), and class methods (``FunctionSpec``).
+The different types can all be put in the same module, or split up with separate modules for class constructors (:class:`~vistrails.core.wrapper.specs.ClassSpec`), attribute inspectors (``ClassSpec``), and class methods (:class:`~vistrails.core.wrapper.specs.FunctionSpec`).

 ClassSpec describes a class and can be loaded as a module using the class generator: